An in situ measurement of the radio-frequency attenuation in ice at Summit Station, Greenland: Experimental Approach

 {\bf Power Reflection Coefficient:} The power reflection coefficient at the ice-rock interface is not well known.
 In our calculation, we assume a power reflection coefficient of 0.3, which is typical of a bedrock-ice interface.
 Table~\ref{tab:reflection} shows the effect on field attenuation length for different assumptions on the power reflection coefficient.
 Assuming a perfect reflector at the bottom ($R=1$) is a conservative assumption, and yields a shorter attenuation length.
 We take the uncertainty on $\langle L_\alpha \rangle$ to be $^{+89}_{-82}$~m: the range of field attenuation lengths derived using a power reflection coefficient of $R=0.1$ to $R=1.0$.

-{\bf Other Possible Sources of Error:} Other possible sources of uncertainty include uncertainty in the density profile of the firn, the effect of birefringence in the ice, and the effect of any physical bedrock features.
+{\bf Other Possible Sources of Error:} Other possible sources of uncertainty include uncertainty in the density profile of the firn, the effect of birefringence in the ice, the effect of any physical bedrock features, and any change in gain of the antennas when coupled directly to the snow.
 The effect of the first on our measurement is small.

-Birefringence has been shown in general to cause losses as large as 10~dB in our frequency range, but it is suspected that the loss due to birefringence is much smaller at places along an ice sheet divide such as the Summit Station site~\citep{padin}.
-This is due to the lack of strong horizontal preference in the ice crystal fabric because of slow ice flow and is evidenced by previous measurements at the site~\citep{padin}.
+Birefringence has been shown in general to cause losses as large as 10~dB in our frequency range, but it is suspected that the loss due to birefringence is much smaller at places along an ice sheet divide such as the Summit Station site~\citep{paden}.
+This is due to the lack of strong horizontal preference in the ice crystal fabric because of slow ice flow and is evidenced by previous measurements at the site~\citep{paden}.
+We plan to make further measurements of the effect of birefringence on the measured attenuation length at the Summit Station site.

 Features at the bedrock surface could serve to either magnify or demagnify the reflected signal, depending on the geometry of the surface.
 Our calculation assumes that the signal is reflected off of a flat, horizontal surface and suffers no magnification effects.
 This is a good approximation of the ice-bedrock layer around the Summit Station site, which does not have dramatic features at the bedrock surface~\citep{bamber}.